 When you’re looking to hire a software developer, you want to make sure you’re only considering the top talent for the position.
-That said, many hiring managers are limiting themselves by only looking at talent in the US.
+That said, many hiring managers limit themselves by only looking at talent in the US.
 The truth is, some of the best candidates for the position may be located outside the US.
 If you’re looking to hire a software developer, nearshore outsourcing can be a great option.
-Read on to learn more about why hiring Mexican engineers can have a positive impact on your business.
+Read on to learn more about why hiring Mexican engineers can positively impact your business.

 Mexican Engineers Have Excellent Educations

-After obtaining the required education, Mexican software developers have many of the same skills that their American counterparts have.
-Hiring Mexican talent can be a cost-effective solution for companies looking to get the most for their money.
-The Mexican workforce is strong, and there are plenty of developers looking for employment.
+After obtaining the required education, Mexican software developers have many of the same skills as their American counterparts.
+Hiring Mexican talent can be cost-effective for companies looking to get the most for their money.
+The Mexican workforce is strong, and plenty of developers are looking for employment.
 You’ll fill your position with ease.

 Will There Be a Language Barrier?